 Walden Farms Zero Calorie Caramel Sauce

 And now I’d like to introduce my secret weapon.
 A banoffee dessert needs caramel, but that usually contains lots of sugar.
 Walden Farms produce ‘near zero’ sauces, and are therefore a dieter’s dream!
 I was first introduced to Walden Farms’ products when I did the Body Coach programme as Joe Wicks recommended their BBQ sauce on his build-up bagel.
 I bought the caramel back then too and mixed it in with Total 0% yogurt for a sweet treat.
 For the healthy banoffee a couple of teaspoons of the sauce are drizzled over, to provide the caramel flavour.
 As far as I know this isn’t available in supermarkets, so I buy from Amazon.
-It’s not cheap but it does go a long way!
+It’s not cheap but a small teaspoon does go a long way!
 Follow this link to find out more.

 Healthy banoffee method